 Many Honors students would agree that Honors courses are not more difficult – just different.
 The small seminar settings allow for active involvement in discussions, papers, projects and/or presentations.

 Living with other students who are members of the Honors College will deepen your experience and help you develop close friendships with Honors College students.
-During the 2018-19 academic year, Honors housing will be located in Aubie Hall (Village North neighborhood) or Broun Hall (Upper Quad neighborhood).
+Honors housing are located in Matthews Hall (Village) and Broun Hall (Upper Quad).
 First-year Honors students requesting to live in these halls must have a Honors roommate.
 The roommate may be one of your choosing or you may elect to have a roommate assigned to you.
-Honors College members who want to live with a student who is not a member of Honors College will not be assigned to Aubie or Broun Halls.
+Honors College members who want to live with a student who is not a member of Honors College will not be assigned to Honors housing.

-Honors housing is available only to members of the Honors College.
-In order to live with a roommate who is not a member of the Honors College, you should request a non- Honors residence hall.
+In order to live with a roommate who is not a member of the Honors College, you should request a non-Honors residence hall.

 In addition to your academic advisor in your major, the Honors College offers additional advising support and guidance on the Honors curriculum.